xrazis/haris.razis.com/content/posts/cappadocia.md

 We found the entrance to the Unesco world heritage site to be ridiculously expensive, and in combination with the large crowds on the hills, we decided to skip it.
 We would soon realize that all the popular attractions had high ticket prices for the tourists, whereas natives would pay a tenth of the price.

 On our way out from Pamukkale, we had a quick stop at Red Springs, where most of the locals would hang out.

 {{< figure src="/blog/cappadocia/IMG_3810.webp"
-attr="The hot waters of the springs which are believed to have healing properties." align=center link="/blog/cappadocia/IMG_3810.webp" target="_blank" >}}
+attr="The hot waters of the springs, which are believed to have healing properties." align=center link="/blog/cappadocia/IMG_3810.webp" target="_blank" >}}

 That would wrap our short visit to Pamukkale; unfortunately, it did not live up to the hype.